joyearnaud/hominem/content/posts/en/api-management.md

 ##### API Manifesto

-`writing a unified business API vision between the teams with constraint and business necessities`
+`Writing a unified API vision between the teams with constraint and business necessities`

 A manifesto is a public declaration of an organization's intentions, goals, and values related to their API program.
 It outlines the principles that guide the organization's approach to API design, development, deployment, and management.